avaneev/biteopt/README.md

 using Gaussian sampling.

-Beside the main population, the method keeps several "parallel populations" that are updated on the basis of proximity of candidate solution to population's centroid.
+Beside the main population, the method keeps several "parallel populations" that are updated on the basis of proximity of candidate solution to a given population's centroid.
 As a result, these populations tend to slightly diverge from both each other and the main population.